 The management contract structure allowed hotel companies to expand rapidly and become what is now known as “asset light.”
 Of course, hotel owners stand to benefit, in that they can bring in sound management expertise to their property and partake in the financial upside, unlike the traditional lease model that preceded it.
 Leveraging their management expertise, operators pushed for the hotel management contract to rapidly become the norm in the industry as a “take it or leave it” proposition to owners.

 Over time, the hotel management contract has become an intricate web of terms and clauses that defines the relation between owner and operator.
 The balance of power in this relationship needs to be carefully established, which was, and unfortunately still is, not always a given.
-Owners need to be on their toes and bring in expert advice from consultants and lawyers to navigate the complexities of an agreement which can bind them for decades to come.
+Owners need to be on their toes and bring in expert advice from consultants and lawyers to navigate the complexities of an agreement that can bind them for decades to come.

-We hope this guide can serve the industry as a reference to make better decisions, effecting better and more balanced relations between owners and operators.
+We hope this guide can serve the industry as a reference to make better decisions, effecting better and more-balanced relations between owners and operators.

 All reports are available in PDF (soft copy) only.
 A personalized copy of the report will be sent.